Ras-codes/E-Commerce-Retail-Data-Analysis/README.md

 ![image](https://github.com/Ras-codes/E-Commerce-Retail-Data-Analysis/assets/164164852/a43e5fa5-9d56-4380-a7cb-dff7bba8ae0a)

 **Business Solution:**
-- e-Shop store seels maximum products both by quantity and sales amount.
+- e-Shop store sells maximum products both by quantity and sales amount.
 Queries like this can help with Inventory management, planning future strategies for sales etc.